BonSAI0t/b42MPCullingFix/README.md

     cp projectzomboid.jar projectzomboid.jar.backup
     ```

-2. **Clone this repo and navigate to the directory of the correct version**
+2. **Clone this repo and navigate to the directory** (change the VERSION to the version of your server)
     ```bash
     git clone https://github.com/BonSAI0t/b42MPCullingFix && cd b42MPCullingFix/VERSION
     ```